dominikastachura/mixed-messages/README.md

-# Codecademy Project - Mixed Messages - using JavaScript.
+# Codecademy Project - Mixed Messages - Unit 12 of the Fullstack engineer path

-A simple Node.js console application that displays a random quote from the popular tv series 'Supernatural' each time it runs.
+A simple Node.js console application that generates a random quote from the popular tv series 'Supernatural' each time it runs.
 Built with JavaScript.

 ## Features
 Randomly selects from an array of quotes